raspberrypilearning/weather-station-dashboard/worksheet.md

 	![](images/variable.png)

-1. Once you've created the variable, you can set it to your Weather Station's id.
-You can find a [list of weather station ids here](stations.txt)
+1. Once you've created the variable, you can set it to your Weather Station's ID.
+You can find a [list of Weather Station IDs here](stations.txt).

 	![](images/cat-2.png)

-1. Now if you go back to the `Sensing` menu in Scratch, and find the `slider sensor value` block, you should see there's a little black arrow that points downwards, next to the word `slider`.
+1. Now if you go back to the `Sensing` menu in Scratch and find the `slider sensor value` block, you should see there's a little black arrow that points downwards, next to the word `slider`.
 Click this menu and you can change the sensor value to lots of different things:

 	![](images/menu.png)